 Cry Cameroon Ministries [USA]

-Cry Cameroon Ministries [USA] is a California nonprofit organization established in the US for the purpose of generating funds and support for ongoing ministries in Cameroon.
-Harvest Children’s Home is the primary project of Cry Cameroon Ministries [USA] and was established to rescue and give a new family, a new hope and a new future to orphaned children whose parents were victims of AIDS, Malaria and other tragedies.
-The Children’s Home provides housing, education, health and nutritional care to the children as well as spiritual and biblical guidance.
-98% of all the needs of the orphanage are met by funds raised in the US by Cry Cameroon Ministries [USA].
-This is possible because of a few praying and generous mission-minded Churches and a small dedicated family of Christian partners all over the US.
+Since 2006, Cry Cameroon Ministries USA/Harvest Children’s Homes has been a California non-profit and an IRS 501c3.
+It established in the US for the purpose of raising funds for ongoing ministries in Cameroon.
+Harvest Children’s Home (HCH) is the primary focus of Cry Cameroon Ministries and was established to give a new family, a new hope and a new future to orphaned children.
+HCH provides housing, education, health care, spiritual and nutritional care to 50-70 children and employs 11 staff members.

 Cry Cameroon Ministries [USA] is a 501(c) (3), 170 Public Charity.